Without a doubt, last month’s outbound email messaging is going to fall flat right now.

 Heck, probably even last week’s messaging.

-In short, here’s how to frame your messaging to get better response rates during difficult times –
+In short, here’s how to frame your message to get better response rates during difficult times –

 Be empathetic, be human.
 No one wants to be hit with a sales spiel in the opening sentence right now.
 Make it a priority to ask how the recipient is doing, and how things are looking wherever they are.